Banner image

 Day 1: Trek to Las Torres (The Towers) lookout; Refugio Torres Central

-At 6am a private transfer will take you from Puerto Natales to Torres del Paine National Park.
+At 7am on the first day take the public bus from Puerto Natales to Torres del Paine National Park.
 The route passes grand estancias and flat pampas, where you'll spot ñandus (Patagonian ostrich), guanacos, and a variety of bird species.

 After entering the national park at the Laguna Amarga area, you'll reach Torres Central.
 Here, you’ll leave your backpack and take your packed lunch (provided during your trek briefing in Puerto Natales held the day prior).
 Now you're ready to begin the W Trek’s first highlight: the trek to the Towers lookout.